boku7/boku7.github.io/_posts/2019-08-10-SLAE32_1_BindShell.md

 SLAE/Student ID: PA-10913
 ```
 ## Overview
-For the first Assigment of the SLAE32 course, we were tasked with creating shellcode for a TCP `bind-shell`.
+For the first Assigment of the SLAE32 course we were tasked with creating shellcode for a TCP `bind-shell`.

 _What is shellcode?_
 Shellcode is machine code that is digestable by the processor it is executing on.
 + No extra compiling or linking is required for the code to execute.
++ It has a target objective.
++ It is typically small in size.
 + This makes `shellcode` perfect for `malware` and `exploits`.

 ### Assembly